Check out our White Paper Series!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

-Carrying over 4 million passengers on an average weekday, the subway system places huge demands on its internal signal, control, and communications network - which, like the trains, must run 24 hours a day, every day of the year.
+It is difficult to imagine a more demanding environment for telecommunications equipment than the New York City subways.
+Carrying over 4 million passengers on an average weekday, the subway system places heavy demands on internal signal, control, and communications networks that must run 24 hours a day, every day of the year.

 "This network will bring us into the future and provide better service both to our user departments and the public," said Hochman.
 "The project is going to have a big impact on our customers - we'll have an enhanced public address system, an enhanced MetroCard system, and enhanced safety."